-3.1 Minimum Qualifications for a Master's Degree
+1.1 Minimum Qualifications for a Master's Degree

-- (a) For admission to the Master's Degree of The Open University of Tanzania a candidate shall either hold a degree of The Open University of Tanzania or a qualification from an approved institution of higher learning, deemed to be equivalent to a degree of The Open University of Tanzania of not less than GPA 2.7 - (b) Candidates who hold unclassified degrees should have a credit or, a distinction in the subject of the intended Master's Degree.
+- (a) For admission to the Master's Degree of The Open University of Tanzania a candidate shall either hold a degree of The Open University of Tanzania or a qualification from an approved institution of higher learning, deemed to be equivalent to a degree of The Open University of Tanzania of not less than GPA 2.7. - (b) Candidates who hold unclassified degrees should have a credit or, a distinction in the subject of the intended Master's Degree.
 Candidates with a Pass Degree will also be considered for admission if: - (i) Their undergraduate performance in the proposed subject of study was a B grade average or above; and - (ii) They have satisfied the relevant Faculty/Institute that they have exhibited academic potential through extensive field work, subsequent research experience and/or additional training. - (c) Candidates for Masters Degree by thesis should in addition to the above have extensive or rich experience in research in the area of study.
+Such candidates must also publish at least two papers in local journals or refered conference proceedings or one paper in an international journal or refered conference proceedings.

-3.2 Coursework Delivery for Masters Programmes
+1.2 Coursework Delivery for Masters Programmes

-OUT has been running its postgraduate courses through distance mode, evening mode and executive mode.
-Nonetheless, all OUT programmes will be offered through a blended/hybrid mode (a blend of distance and executive modes of delivery) from From 2016/2017 academic year.
+OUT have been running its postgraduate courses through distance mode, evening mode and executive mode.
+Nonetheless, all OUT programmes will be offered through a blended/hybrid mode (a blend of distance and executive modes of delivery) from 2016/2017 academic year.
 Blended mode of delivery gives more students access to education and reduces learning costs to both students and the university.
 Further, the mode eases communication among students and their lecturers irrespective of their locality and further gives students' opportunity to learn through multimedia.
 The mode also caters for the needs of students whose duties could not allow attending evening or executive classes.
 The mode allows for the possibility of learning offline and series of face to face seminars are expected to change students' attitudes on learning through the mode.